musakanneh/swe-quide/README.md

 ## Overview

-A process where the developer takes responsibility for writing quality code TDD recommends writing tests that would check the functionality of your code prior to your writing the actual code
+Test Driven Development is a process where the developer takes responsibility for writing quality code.
+TDD recommends writing tests that would check the functionality of your code prior to your writing the actual code.

 ## Levels of testing